collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * “Help Wanted” tags, topics/First-timers initiatives
 * Look for community-oriented projects and other welcoming projects
-* Cherry pick problems or issues that fit your skill level
+* Look for triaging and cherry pick issues that fit your skill level
-* Look for triaging
 * Practice your skills and workflow (don't be afraid to delete/start over)
 * You can create your own sandbox by making pull requests on your own account or setting up an organization to learn more about options for maintainers

 </td></tr>

 <tr><td width="30%">